mufasa101/travel-buddy/README.md

-# Getting Started with Create React App
+# App built by Joseph Disraeli, but feel free to use it

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).